azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 | Adiabatic              | $Q = 0$                    |     54.1 | Lowest (nonzero)                 | Work done at expense of internal energy (cooling). |
 | Polytropic ($n = 1.2$) | $PV^{1.2} = \text{const.}$ |     65.0 | Between isothermal and adiabatic | Partial heat exchange softens the pressure drop.   |

+---

+**Visualization**

+For the current system, the above processes look as follows when plotted in a $P-V$ diagram.
+As observed, the comments made before can be correlated with the shapes of the curves.

 ![PV_diagram](1_fundamentals_figs/PV_diagram_worked_example.svg)

 ---